Bakery Style Strawberry White Chocolate Muffins

 In the end, I did write the recipe with the shortest resting time, since I suspect many of us are just not able to stand the wait, but if you find you need to come to an unavoidable stop part way through, just know that the batter is forgiving enough to spend the night, covered, in the refrigerator.

 Lastly, the turbinado sugar is a little over the top and what takes these muffins firmly into bakery-style territory.
 Be lovingly generous with your sprinkling and you will be rewarded with a contrasting crunchy layer that gives way to softly-perfect muffin tops and fruit-filled perfection beneath.
+A solid 1/2 teaspoon per muffin plunked right in the middle of the batter in each well is perfect.

 My recipe testing is to your muffin-eating gain!